wescale/k8s-advanced-training/GitOps/README.md

 # Declarative manifests

-Look at the resources your kubernets cluster can manage (`kubectl api-resources`).
+Look at the resources your kubernetes cluster can manage (`kubectl api-resources`).
 What are the resources provided by **argo**?

-Edit the `application.yaml` to declare an ArgoCD application named `declarative-gitops-chart` to deploy the same Helm chart as above.
+Edit the given `application.yaml` to declare an ArgoCD application named `declarative-gitops-chart` to deploy the same Helm chart as above.

 This chart must be in the namespace `declarative-gitops`.

 Then apply the manifest: `kubectl apply -f application.yaml`